bal-sm/repo-for-learning/systems/programming/python/OOP-with-Python/README.md

 - "Encapsulation" from Object Oriented Programming
   - tulis dong
   - `@property`
-    - what does it mean?
+    - what does it mean? tulis dong tapi
+    - TL;DR: take a function and convert it to a read-only attribute.

 ## Source(s)